GriffinSchneider/DRYUI/README.md

     // _ is now a UIButton *
 };
 ```
-Attempting to apply a style like this to a view of the wrong type will trigger an exception at runtime.
+Attempting to apply a style like this to a view of the wrong type will trigger a compiler warning, and then a runtime exception.

 ####Style inheritance
 Styles also support simple inheritance like this: